ionic-team/ionic-site/docs/v2/components/index.md

   }

   goToOtherPage(){
-    //push another view onto the history stack
+    //push another page onto the history stack
-    //causing the nav controller to animate the new view in this.nav.push(OtherPage);
+    //causing the nav controller to animate the new page in this.nav.push(OtherPage);
   }
 }